EnterpriseDB/terraform-provider-biganimal/docs/resources/cluster.md

 # biganimal_cluster (Resource)
 The cluster resource is used to manage BigAnimal clusters.
 See [Creating a cluster](https://www.enterprisedb.com/docs/biganimal/latest/getting_started/creating_a_cluster/) for more details.

-!> Any note about cluster resources should come here

 ## Single Node Cluster Example